TurkeyMcMac/jitprofiler/README.md

 ## Issues

+- This mod can cause the game to hang somehow.
+Most of the profiling data collected before the hang is saved.
 - Sometimes a lot of C code execution is reported in suspicious places.
 I think this represents time taken by the Minetest engine, but I don't know why the profiler thinks the code is executed inside a Lua function.